KayKaedesu/project/Readme.txt

-play by open and run othello.py
+play by open and run othello.py on the terminal